alexdolbun/alexdolbun/README.md

            Together with teammates, work through the quality assurance of the digital product delivery pipeline.
 From innovation to implementation.
 Together we will reduce the loss of context and automate the linking of the requirements and task management system.
         </td>
          <td>
-           Creating with the team a system to deliver 46+ languages to 200 cities.
+           Creating with the team a system to deliver 109+ languages to 300 biggest cities worldwide.
 Adding OSS solutions to this system and creating an interface for users who are willing to help make the product glocal.
         </td>
       </tr>
     </table>